developer-onizuka/What_is_AzureAD/README.md

 ```

 # 1-2.
 IAM role
 If you want to create the EC2 instance which sends Emails with AWS SES, IAM role is a good solution for it instead of IAM User's Access Key.
-But you don't forget to write the programs to be aware of ec2metadata, see also [here](https://aws.amazon.com/jp/blogs/developer/ec2metadata/).<br>
+But you don't forget to write the programs to be aware of ec2metadata, see also [here](https://aws.amazon.com/jp/blogs/developer/ec2metadata/).
+In this blog post, you’ve seen how you can query the EC2 instance metadata using curl or the ec2-metadata tool.<br>

 - Create the IAM role (role type should be "Amazon EC2 role")
 - Attach the access grant of "AmazonSESFullAccess" to it.
 - Attach the role to the EC2 instance you created.
 But note that it is not possible to attach it to existed Instances.
 Then, you might recreate instance again.